anko/objerve/readme.markdown

 When one change triggers multiple callbacks, they are called in increasing order of specificity (root→leaf) when the change is a property creation or change, and in decreasing order of specificity (leaf→root) when the change is a deletion.
-This maintains correct nesting order, so if your listeners further out want to setup or teardown state that is used by listeners further in, they can do so.
+This maintains correct nesting order, so your listeners further out can setup or teardown state that is then used by listeners further in.

 <details><summary>Example</summary>